 Office of Residence Life & Housing

 To help accomplish this, we provide multiple housing options, which allow you to make a suitable choice as you move onto campus.
-We offer three traditional residence halls, as well as the Highlands, the newest residence complex, which students can live in on-campus, and numerous off-campus apartments.
+We offer three traditional residence halls and the newest residence complex, the Highlands.
 The Office of Residence Life & Housing manages Dearborn Hall, Earp Hall, Rose Hall and the Highlands, and has knowledgeable, well-trained staff who are committed to your comfort and success.